 In general, the first batch of shortlisted applicants will receive an email of notification within two weeks after the application deadline, although CEO may alter the application and notification period without further notice.
-Students should then inform CEO of their offer acceptance, complete and submit a letter of undertaking and pay a deposit of HK$500 at their earliest convenience by the deadline set by CEO.
-The deposit is refundable upon programme completion and fulfillment of programme requirements (details to be announced in the briefing session).
+Students should then inform CEO of their offer acceptance, complete and submit a letter of undertaking at their earliest convenience by the deadline set by CEO.
 Non-shortlisted applications will be put automatically under the waiting list without further notice.

 What should I do if I find I am not available for the programme(s) I have applied for?

 Students should inform CEO as soon as possible.
 1. If it is the case before the application deadline, CEO shall then cancel their application(s).
 2. If it is the case after students get notified by CEO, they should reply to CEO's email stating their decline of offer at their earliest convenience, so that students on the waiting list can be granted the opportunity earlier.
 3. If it is the case after students confirm their acceptance of offer with CEO, they should inform CEO by email.
-The deposit previously paid may not be refunded.
 Failure to reply to the email of offer on time may be regarded as an indication of giving up the offer and that may affect their future applications.

 How much do I need to pay for the programme?